Whatchulookinat

 "Whatchulookinat" is a song by American singer Whitney Houston.
 One of the few songs she co-wrote, co-writers include Michael Andre Lewis, Tammie Harris, and Jerry Muhammad.
 The track was produced by Houston's husband Bobby Brown and Muhammad 2G.
 Lyrically the song was aimed at critics that were attacking her image at the time.
 It was serviced to radio on August 5, 2002, via Arista Records, as the lead single to her fifth studio album Just Whitney (2002).
 Multiple remixes were also made from producers such as Thunderpuss, Full Intention, and Junior Vasquez.

-The track received mostly negative reviews from music critics and was an underwhelming success, only hitting number 96 on the Billboard Hot 100 while cracking the top ten in five countries.
+The song received mixed reviews, with critics praising Houston’s assertive vocals and response to media scrutiny while criticizing its defensive lyrics, dated production, and focus on her personal troubles.
+Commercially, it achieved moderate international success, reaching the top ten in Canada, Greece, Portugal, and Spain, but became Houston’s lowest-charting lead single in the United States at the time, peaking at number 96 on the Billboard Hot 100.
+Its underperformance eventually contributed to "One of Those Days" being selected as the album's lead single in the United States.

 Composition

 "Whatchulookinat" was produced by Bobby Brown and Muhammad 2G and written by Whitney Houston, Andre Lewis, Tammie Harris, Jerry Muhammad.

 The song was Houston's response to what she felt was intense and sometimes unfair and inaccurate media criticism at the time.
 "My following is real strong/ Try so hard to show the whole world what I do/ Now I'm turnin' the cameras back on you/ Same spotlights that once gave me fame/ Tryin' to dirty up Whitney's name," Houston sings.
 She then laments about people who've been "messing with [her] reputation" and "concentration" and don't "even have no education" on the chorus, singing, "I feel your eyes on me/ You been telling lies on me".